 This course is a one-semester internship of approximately 180 hours in a position with a local museum, historic site, archives, or nonprofit educational or media organization, with or without compensation.
 Students will acquire relevant skills and hands-on experience in the industry.
-This course is only open to matriculated students in the A.A.
-History degree program.
 Students must arrange placement with the Division prior to enrolling in the course.

-Prerequisite(s): Division approval required 180 contact hours
+180 contact hours